Memory is just the intersection

 1950’s wooden jeweller’s drawers, wax, plastic, paper, foil, resin, acrylic paint, found objects

 This project explores themes of fate, risk, and distortions of memory.
-As we age we are increasingly aware of the need to take calculated risks in our lives.
-Every time we enter a new relationship, search for a job, or try anything new, there is a risk attached, while our fear of failure may increase.
-We are sometimes thrown by the random nature of how life unfolds and how it can change suddenly.
+Aging can make one increasingly aware of the need to take calculated risks.
+A new relationship, job, anything new, brings risk.
+The random nature of life means that change can unfold suddenly.
 Is this fate?
-We tend to be good at reframing our memories of such life events to make them more palatable.
-Bad decisions or experiences, fears, as well as achievements are distorted over time as they are laid, and again relaid as memories.
+Do I ever reframe my memories of these changes to make them more palatable?
+Memories of poor decisions, bad experiences, fears, as well as achievements are distorted over time as they are laid and relaid.

-The work consists of an old wooden jeweller’s cabinet of 24 shallow drawers.
+This work is housed in an old jeweller’s cabinet of 24 shallow drawers.
 24 represents the passage of time as hours in the day.
-The interior of each drawer is painted a different colour or lined with fabric.
-Most drawers contain something – an image, found object, collection, or relic, ranging in mood from pleasurable, peaceful, funny, escapist, to angry, sad or nostalgic.
-Some drawers are empty (memory still to be laid down).
-One is not able to be opened (locked memory).
+The interior of each drawer is painted or lined with fabric in a different colour.
+Most drawers contain something – an image, found object, collection, relic, ranging in mood from pleasurable, peaceful, funny, escapist, to angry, sad or nostalgic.
+Some drawers are empty (memories to come).
+One is not able to be opened.

 Open a drawer.
-It is hoped that each drawer’s contents will evoke a personal and subjective reaction from the viewer, based upon their own constructs, preconceptions and memories.
+Each will evoke a personal and subjective reaction based upon your private constructs, preconceptions and memories.

 Previous